conyx/boxee.scad/README.md

-- **[Medi box](examples/medi_box)** — medical box with a slider lid and compartments sized for pill bottles; the cross-shaped notches on the lid make opening easier (the healthcare symbol on the walls is a negative volume added in the slicer software).
+- **[Medi box](examples/medi_box)** — medical box with a slider lid and compartments sized for pill bottles; the cross-shaped notches on the lid make opening easier (the healthcare symbol visible on the walls in the photo is a negative volume added in the slicer software).
 - **[Hardware box](examples/hardware_box)** — organizer for small screws and
   nuts, hinged together and lockable by a latch with snap lock.
-- **[Tool box](examples/tool_box)** — box for iFixit tools with a lip and magnetic lid (the screwdriver pattern on the lid was added in the slicer software).
+- **[Tool box](examples/tool_box)** — box for iFixit tools with a lip and magnetic lid (the screwdriver pattern visible on the lid in the photo was added in the slicer software).

 <img src="examples/4x3.jpg" width="600">